Highs and lows of Gareth Southgate’s reign ahead of 100th England game

 Taking the knee

-Southgate was always strong on the need for his players to take the knee against discrimination ahead of kick-off for a number of matches.
+Southgate has been always strong on the need for his players to take the knee against discrimination ahead of kick-off for a number of matches.

 The pre-match gesture was booed by England fans in Euro 2020 warm-up friendlies at the Riverside Stadium but Southgate always defended the need to show support.